 In general, there doesn’t appear to be a lot of evidence that sertraline and other SSRIs have a direct effect on your metabolism.
 In one study from 2009, researchers found that sertraline did not have any significant impact on thyroid function, limiting any potential metabolic effects.

-Currently, the most convincing theory is that antidepressants like sertraline can make you feel hungrier than normal.
+One potential theory is that antidepressants like sertraline can make you feel hungrier than normal.
 People who use sertraline might also feel less satisfied after eating food, resulting in them eating bigger portions that contain a larger amount of calories.

 There’s also a possibility that recovering from depression, which sertraline is often prescribed to treat, can cause a person to regain their normal appetite and regain weight that was lost as the result of a weaker-than-normal interest in eating.